 For those seeking a bit of luxury the best place to stay is the boutique hotel La Rouja, which is in a great position in the centre of the resort.
 It’s decorated using all natural materials and local hand-crafted furniture.

-The traditional Breithorn has now been converted into a Ski Total club hotel.
-Relais des Glaciers isn’t as close to the lifts, but has immaculately-kept rooms and friendly staff.
+Relais des Glaciers isn’t particularly close to the lifts, but has immaculately-kept rooms and friendly staff.
 You’ll get a lot more luxury for your cash here than in the Three Valleys or Val d’Isere.

 The unusual Hotel California is decorated with 1960s music memorabilia.
 The owners built the hotel based on their love of music and it plays a big part in the running of their establishment.
 Each of the 12 bedrooms is designed around a different singer or band – Bob Dylan, John Denver, the Doors, Janis Joplin for example.
 The Elvis Presley room has a bed-head carved in the shape of a Cadillac with indicators as bedside lights.